marcin-chwedczuk/_blog/_posts/2018-09-08-you-can-live-without-your-mocking-framework.md

 2. Mocking library is another tool that you must learn.
  And please remember that most of the developers are not too eager to read documentation.
-Time presumably saved by using mocking libary will be lost on reading stackoverflow answers and on fighting with the library itself
+Time presumably saved by using mocking library will be lost on reading StackOverflow answers and on fighting with the library itself
  (ever have a problem that your stub does not return intended value?).

 3. It makes your tests less readable.
-I must admit that NSubstitute is a huge improvement over Moq in terms of readablity but it still introduces a lot of visiual noise in the test code.
-For example see all those `<`, `>`, `(` and `)` in the code below:
+I must admit that NSubstitute is a huge improvement over Moq in terms of readability but it still introduces a lot of visual noise in the test code.
+For example do see all those `<`, `>`, `(` and `)` in the code below:

 {% highlight csharp %}
 FirstEvent firstEvent = null;